 Diversify your symposium or workshop!
 The ACS Committee on Minority Affairs Speakers Directory contains names, contact information, and expertise of chemists who are willing to give talks on a variety of topics.
 Click on the speaker’s name to see details about their expertise and background.
+See links at the bottom of this page to nominate yourself, request changes, or someone else to join this directory.

 Prof. Thomas H. Epps IIIThomas & Kipp Gutshall Professor University of DelawareChemical and Biomolecular Engineering; Materials Science and Engineering